websemantics/auto-pyro/README.md

 | MODULE_EXCLUDES | `pages`,`post` |  Don't install modules (comma-separated list) |
 | EXTENSION_EXCLUDES | `default_page_handler`,`page_link_type`  | Don't install extensions (comma-separated list) |

 ## Deploy Script

 The deploy script is written for [Apache Ant](http://ant.apache.org/) and can be found at `./build.xml`.

 #### Targets

 Targets are equivalent to `methods` in PHP.
-When the `ant` command is invoked, it looks for `build.xml` at the current folder and runs the `default` target.
+When the `ant` command is invoked, it looks for `./build.xml` at the current folder and runs the `default` target.

 To get a list of targets,